vandanand/BrainEx-UI/BrainEx/backend/README.md

 copy and paste the "genex" folder of your Genex clone into the root directory of BrainEx-UI<br/>

-`py -m pip install -r requirments`
+`py -m pip install -r requirements.txt`

 ### to run app